kristapsdz/openradtool/regress/README.md

 Top-level regression test directory.
+Driven by `make regress` in the source root.

 Language-specific regression tests are in subdirectories.
 This directory can run on any operating system that can compile the openradtool binaries: it has no dependencies.

 The files in this directory are tested only for being parsed properly (or for failing to parse as expected).